 There’s so much to do.
 Work, kids, dinner, activities, pick them up, drop them off, laundry, dishes, email, Facebook, texts—it’s endless.
 In addition to kids, many adults take care of elderly parents too.
 It can be unrelenting.

 As a result, many folks struggle with fatigue.
 At the end of the day, they’re just plain tuckered out.
-A recent survey found that close to 40% of adults complained of...
+A recent survey found that close to 40% of adults complained of being...
 Read More